FAQs from cities

 What requirements of the standard does my city need to comply with to receive the Global Active City label?

 To be certified, cities have to prove that they have carried out effective work in a number of key areas, as described in the Global Active City Standard.
 These are varied, and include: appointing someone to lead a delivery team in overseeing the Global Active City work; and setting up an alliance of different public and private sector partners to work together alongside the delivery team to implement the approach.
 The alliance and delivery team will be expected to analyse the local environment and carry out ongoing monitoring and evaluation of local physical activity levels and of the success of Global Active City projects.
-They will be asked to consider a list of more than 100 good practices from other cities to see if any could be implemented for your community.
+They will be asked to consider a list of more than 100 good practices to see if any could be implemented for your community.
 They will write a local-specific physical activity and sport for all strategy, and will implement this strategy using the management system detailed by the standard.
 They will work closely with a network of other stakeholders with an interest in local physical activity levels.
 They will also ensure the provision of local centres for physical activity and local events aimed at motivating people to become regularly active.
 They will be given guidelines to help understand the approach, and will have access to support from the Active Well-being Initiative team.

 Why can’t I just create my own active city without the AWI?